TempleDAO/temple/protocol/contracts/v2/README.md

 The Threshold in the Safe should always be 2+.
 If it is set to 1, then it effectively disables any further signatory checking in the Guard.

 Reason: In order to run Tenderly simulations successfully, Safe overrides t he threshold=1.
 So in order to make simulations succeed, we need to disable any further signatory checks.

+## Contract Permissions

+Proposed permissions for the Contract functions [are listed in this spreadsheet](https://docs.google.com/spreadsheets/d/1H6-cZLsxgIDg_CNmU4syTHJ9Df5jsGFAg2yh9klIEkw/edit#gid=1843345640)

+Where `onlyElevatedAccess` is noted in column G, the number of executor signers for that function is listed in column H.

+To implement this:

+- `ThresholdSafeGuard` would have a `defaultSignaturesThreshold` of 3
+- `ThresholdSafeGuard` would have `setFunctionThreshold()` set for each of the functions listed with `executor signers = 2`